Careers: Broadcasting

 Bellevue Community College

 For those interested in Audio Production, BCC students can take advantage of an intensive eight-week class that instructs students on the technical elements of radio.
-Among the core focuses, students learn about digital audio, recording, production, editing, and additional technical elements of sound.
+Among the core focuses, students learn about digital audio, recording, production, editing, and additional technical aspects of sound.

-For the Radio Journalism pathway, students can participate in courses that discuss the ethics of journalism and broadcasting, as well as instruction for writing reports and articles for radio broadcast.
+For the Radio Journalism pathway, students can participate in courses that discuss the ethics of journalism and broadcasting, as well as instruction for writing reports and articles for radio broadcasts.
 In addition, participants can also observe and engage in news production opportunities at the college’s news station.

 This video describes the steps you should take in college and after graduation to help you succeed in broadcast journalism.